-Maybe it’s a romantic partner or a dear BFF that you just have to catch back up with.
-Perhaps it’s tending to your flower garden so you can watch it all grow and blossom.
+Maybe it’s a romantic partner or a dear friend that you just have to catch back up with.
+Perhaps it’s tending to your garden so you can watch it grow and blossom.

 Spend some time reconnecting with the things that bring you happiness and fulfillment.
 Make it a regular habit to partake in these activities so that you can continue building on those positive things.

-7. Consider professional help if you are struggling.
+8. Consider professional help if you are struggling.